Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

 \section{Computer-aided performance analyses of Bregman first-order methods}

 In this section, we extend the computer-aided performance estimation framework in~\cite{Drori2014,Taylor2015} to the setting of Bregman methods.
 In short, these results show how to compute the worst-case convergence rate of a given algorithm by solving a numerical optimization problem, called performance estimation problem~(PEP).
-Solving a PEP offers several benefits, including: \begin{enumerate} \item Computing (numerically) the \textit{exact} worst-case complexity of an algorithm on a given class of problems after a fixed number of iterations. \item Studying the corresponding worst-case functions. \item Inferring an analytical proof for upper bounding this complexity through a dual PEP, whose feasible points provide combination of inequalities. \end{enumerate}
+Solving a PEP offers several benefits, including: \begin{enumerate} \item Computing (numerically) the \textit{exact} worst-case complexity of an algorithm on a given class of problems after a fixed number of iterations. \item Studying the corresponding worst-case functions. \item Inferring an analytical worst-case guarantee by obtaining a feasible point to the dual PEP.
+Such dual feasible points correspond to combinations of inequalities that certify the convergence bound. \end{enumerate}

 Here, we focus on inferring worst-case functions.
-In particular, this is how we designed the lower bound provided in Section \ref{ss:lower_bound}.
-However, solving the PEP is also useful for proving new convergence rates (see Section \ref{sss:other_bound}), or for getting quick numerical insights about the convergence guarantees of an algorithm, like for instance on the inertial algorithm IGA \cite{Auslender2006} (Section \ref{ss:iga}).
+We used this methodology for guessing, and then designing, the lower bound provided in Section~\ref{ss:lower_bound}.
+However, solving PEPs is also useful for proving new convergence rates (see Section \ref{sss:other_bound}), or for getting quick numerical insights into the convergence properties of an algorithm, like for instance on the inertial algorithm IGA \cite{Auslender2006} (Section \ref{ss:iga}).

 To use PEPs on Bregman methods, we extend the analysis in~\cite{Drori2014,Taylor2015} to deal with differentiable and/or strictly convex functions.
 Previous works on the topic modelled differentiability through an $L$-smoothness condition, and strict convexity through strong convexity, which are assumptions that we avoid in the Bregman setting.
 The key difference in our work is that the classes of differentiable and/or strictly convex functions are \emph{open} sets.
 Thus, the worst-case functions for this class might lie on the closure of this set and exhibit some pathological nonsmooth behavior.